Healthy Recipes Blog

 Instructions

-• Place the wrapped mozzarella sticks, seam side down, on the prepared baking sheet.
-Bake them until the cheese just starts to melt, about 5 minutes.
-Serve hot or at room temperature.
+• Bake until the cheese just starts to melt, for about 5 minutes.
+See notes below.

 Notes